FREE SHIPPING: UK £38 USA $48 Canada $75 EU €75 REST OF WORLD £300

 3. Fresh or frozen fish

-Canned fish are high in histamine and best avoided, but using fresh or frozen fish such as salmon, cod or hake are all low histamine fish
+Canned fish are high in histamine and best avoided, but fresh or frozen fish, such as salmon, cod, or hake, are low-histamine and very easy to prepare for low-histamine diets, e.g., by boiling or poaching.

 4. Blueberries

-Berries are packed full of antioxidants and polyphenols that help support the gut microbiome, which plays an important role in helping to manage histamine.
+Berries are packed with antioxidants and polyphenols that support the gut microbiome, which plays an important role in managing histamine.

 5. Apples

-Apples, especially their skin, are rich in quercetin, which helps to inhibit the production and release of histamine and acts as a natural antihistamine.
+Apples, especially their skin, are rich in quercetin, which helps to inhibit the production and release of histamine from mast cells, and acts as a natural antihistamine.

 6. Quinoa